Skip to main content

 Speed Test Results

 We ran speed tests in major cities across Europe.
-Here’s what Airalo delivered:
+Here’s what Saily delivered:

 CountryCityAverage DownloadAverage UploadNetwork

-5G was available in the UK, Switzerland, and select areas of France and Germany.
+5G was available in the UK, Germany, and Sweden.
 Where 5G connected, speeds regularly exceeded 150 Mbps.

-Rural coverage: We tested in the Portuguese Algarve, Greek islands (Crete and Santorini), and the Croatian coast.
-Speeds dropped to 15-35 Mbps in these areas, but connectivity held steady — we only experienced one brief outage on a ferry between Greek islands.
+Rural coverage: We tested in rural Portugal (Algarve), the Greek islands, and the Croatian coast.
+Speeds dropped to 15-35 Mbps in these areas, but connectivity held steady throughout.

 Pros